tchoi8/teachingasart2018/assignments/9_Finalproject/Jesse_Simpson.md

 Syllabus

-Sound synthesis is an ever-evolving area of study and this workshop aims to look back at vintage technology (analog/modular synthesis) as a means for better understanding the same principles applied in computer music.
+Sound synthesis is an ever-evolving area of study and this workshop aims to look back at vintage technology (analog/modular synthesis) as a means for better understanding the same principles applied in computer music and modern synthesizers.

 Learning Objectives